cstefanache/marvin-dev/MarvinUI.md

 #### Config page - Input Selectors section

-You have the possibility to extend the default input selectors that are configured in the source code.
+You can extend the default input selectors that are configured in the source code.

 <img width="1790" alt="image" src="https://user-images.githubusercontent.com/15820565/231104377-308d4892-ebfa-4df8-9ad1-9e6bb120a0a3.png">

 #### Config page - Iterators section

-You have the posibility to define some rules to uniquely identify an item from a list / table.
+You have the possibility to define some rules to uniquely identify an item from a list/table.
 This iterator will allow you to perform actions (eg: delete, edit) on a specific item from the list, that satisfies some rules (eg: you want to delete an article from the list that has a specific tile, defined in `identifier` element of the iterator configuration)

 <img width="1790" alt="image" src="https://user-images.githubusercontent.com/15820565/231104757-0fff0a77-67d2-49da-9469-ad71dfe3be45.png">

 #### Config page - Optimizer section

-You have the possibility to change the default priority that is used to determine an unique locator for each element from the current page.
-The default order for defining an unique locator is: tag, id, attribute, class.
+You have the possibility to change the default priority that is used to determine a unique locator for each element from the current page.
+The default order for defining a unique locator is: by tag, id, attribute, and by class.

-Also you have the possibility to exclude some tag / id / attribute / class, by defining a regex and/or an exact value.
+Also, you have the possibility to exclude some tag/id/attribute/class, by defining a regex and/or an exact value.

 #### Config page - Store section